rdbruce/game/README.md

 This is a personal project written in C++ that models and displays a double pendulum.
 I wrote this program to practice C++ threading, shared pointers, and standard functions.
 Reading the book Chaos: Making a New Science Book by James Gleick made me want to play with a dynamical system, giving me an excuse to practice C++.

-The bones for the SDL implimentation were built upon the frame limiter example that can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).
+The bones for the SDL implimentation were taken from the frame limiter example that can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).
 Author: Amine B. Hassouna [@aminosbh](https://gitlab.com/aminosbh)

 ## Explination